ProjectNeura/leads-docs/docs/context.md

 ## Get the Registered Context

-In ["Register the Context"](#register-the-context), we have registered the context.
+In [Register the Context](#register-the-context), we have registered the context.
 Now let's see the getter method.

 ```python
 from leads import LEADS, get_context